 So, how do you get started?

-Finding the right Process Automation tool – 5 must-have components:
+Finding the right Workflow Automation tool – 5 must-have components:

 There are a multitude of Process and Workflow Management solutions available on the market.
 And – it goes without saying – not every tool is the built same, or created equal.

-When searching for and comparing process management tools, look out for these 5 essential components, which are crucial to successful implementation and adoption of new process and workflow management tools in your organization.
+When searching for and comparing workflow management tools, look out for these 5 essential components, which are crucial to successful implementation and adoption of new process and workflow management tools in your organization.